International Journal of Aesthetic and Restorative SurgeryVolume 2, Number 2, 1994, Pages 89-96

 ANATOMY OF THE PENIS

-The root of the penis originates from the perineal membrane in the area below the subpubic angle.
+The penis consists of the corpus spongiosum, which contains the urethra, and the two dorsally situated corpora cavernosa (Fig. 3).The root of the penis originates from the perineal membrane in the area below the subpubic angle.
 Here the bulk of the penis (corpus spongiosum) is attached to the undersurface of the perineal membrane.
 The bulk is joined by the crura (corpora cavernosa) to form the free penis.

 All the corpora are enclosed by the deep fascia of the penis (previously called Buck’s fascia).
 Under the deep fascia of the penis, on either side of the deep dorsal vein, run the dorsal arteries (derived from the hypogastric artery through the internal pudendal artery) of the penis, which supply the skin, fascia, and glans with blood.
 Further blood supply to the penis is derived from a branch of the internal pudendal artery which supplies the corpora cavernosa.
 An artery to the bulb supplies the corpus spongiosum and the glans.
 The deep artery, derived from the internal pudendal artery and supplying the corpora cavernosa, is responsible for erection.